-Not that Coryell has forgotten the jazz-rock that made his reputation in the Sixties, as we can see with Cause and Effect, which highlights the guitarist in a Tony Williams Life format with keyboardist Tom Coster and former Journey drummer Steve Smith.
-Coryell back in his native land, jazz-rock, and the results are prodigious, fleet, searing.
-Coster and Smith, keyboards and drums respectively, are a galvanized rhythm section switch-hitting time signatures and polyrhythms with a slamming accent, and Coryell is very much at home, cutting, swift, brilliant.
+Not that Coryell has forgotten the jazz-rock that made his reputation in the Sixties, as we can see with Cause and Effect, which highlights the guitarist in a Tony Williams Lifetime format with keyboardist Tom Coster and former Journey drummer Steve Smith.
+Coryell is back in his native land, jazz-rock, and the results are prodigious, fleet, and searing.
+Coster and Smith, on keyboards and drums respectively, are a galvanized rhythm section that switch-hits time signatures and polyrhythms with a slamming accent.
+Coryell is very much at home, cutting, swift, and brilliant.
 Freed from the archivist’s sense of delicacy with older tunes “in the tradition”, Coryell follows his wild, sober instincts and lets the notes fly; he hasn’t been this exciting in a fusion context since his controversial work with Mingus.
-Fine and shredding. -It's been instructive to revisit jazz guitarist Larry Coryell after a decade or in other neighborhoods.
+Fine and shredding.